 Reduce stress to the plants by planting in partial shade and watering during dry periods.
 Drought stress and freeze injury may predispose azaleas to infection.
 Avoid wounding the plant.
 Prune infected branches well below all discolored wood and dispose of dead plant material.
 Clean pruning tools between cuts with a dilute solution of household bleach (1 part bleach to 9 parts water) or 70% rubbing alcohol.
 For azaleas, fungicide sprays containing either thiophanate-methyl or mancozeb can be used.
 For rhododendrons apply a product containing a copper-based fungicide or chlorothalonil.
 See Table 1 for examples of products.
 Apply all chemicals according to directions on the label.

 Throughout the year, fungal spots (Cercospora species, Septoria species, Phyllosticta species and Colletotrichum species) of various colors appear on azalea and rhododendron leaves.
-The diseases caused are usually minor, only affecting the aesthetic value of the plant.
-Cases of severe infection may result in early leaf drop, reducing the general health of the plant.

 Florida Division of Plant Industry Archive, Florida Department of Agriculture and Consumer Services, Bugwood.org